speakeasy-api/bluesky-ts/docs/sdks/actor/README.md

 # Actor
-(*app.bsky.actor*)
+(*actor*)

 ## Overview

 ### Available Operations

-* [appBskyActorGetPreferences](#appbskyactorgetpreferences) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getPreferences](#getpreferences) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get private preferences attached to the current account.
 Expected use is synchronization between multiple devices, and import/export during account migration.
 Requires auth.
-* [appBskyActorGetProfile](#appbskyactorgetprofile) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getProfile](#getprofile) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get detailed profile view of an actor.
 Does not require auth, but contains relevant metadata with auth.
-* [appBskyActorGetProfiles](#appbskyactorgetprofiles) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getProfiles](#getprofiles) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get detailed profile views of multiple actors.
-* [appBskyActorGetSuggestions](#appbskyactorgetsuggestions) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getSuggestions](#getsuggestions) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of suggested actors.
 Expected use is discovery of accounts to follow during new account onboarding.
-* [appBskyActorPutPreferences](#appbskyactorputpreferences) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [putPreferences](#putpreferences) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Set the private preferences attached to the account.
-* [appBskyActorSearchActors](#appbskyactorsearchactors) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [searchActors](#searchactors) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Find actors (profiles) matching search criteria.
 Does not require auth.
-* [appBskyActorSearchActorsTypeahead](#appbskyactorsearchactorstypeahead) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [searchActorsTypeahead](#searchactorstypeahead) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Find actor suggestions for a prefix search term.
 Expected use is for auto-completion during text field entry.
 Does not require auth.

-## appBskyActorGetPreferences
+## getPreferences

 *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*